“Even simple serverless applications have complex architecture diagrams”, so what?

 That’s it.

 When Meltdown and Spectre were publicly disclosed, I spent a week patching all the docker images and AMIs at my previous company.
-All the while, our Lambda functions were patched on day 1 and we didn’t have to lift a finger.
+All the while, our Lambda functions were patched on day 1, and we didn’t have to lift a finger.

-And having more granular architectural components, I can also apply better security practices and limit the permissions of each function to just what it needs.
+Wile more granular architectural components, I can also apply better security practices and limit the permissions of each function to just what it needs.
 In the event of a breach and an attacker is able to get into your AWS environment through your code (maybe through a compromised dependency, or a successful code injection attack), this limits the amount damages the attacker can cause.

-Ask yourself what’s more important – having a simple looking diagram of your application, or actually having a simpler application.
+Ask yourself what’s more important – having a simple-looking diagram of your application or actually having a simpler application.

 Serverless applications don’t have more complex architecture diagrams.
 They have more honest architecture diagrams of what your application actually is.
 And once you factor in the built-in scalability, resilience and security you get, serverless applications are far simpler than an equivalent serverful application that ticks all the same boxes.